Chimney Types for Colorado Homes: Costs, Trends, and Brands

 - Air-cooled chimneys: $100–$130 per foot.

-Prefabricated chimneys are popular in newer developments like Aurora and Thornton, where cost-efficiency and flexibility are priorities.
+Prefab chimneys are popular in newer developments like Aurora and Thornton, where cost and flexibility come first.

 3. Chimney Liners

-- Stainless Steel: $65 per square foot; durable and corrosion-resistant.
+- Stainless Steel: $65 per square foot; tough and corrosion-resistant.

-- Clay/Terracotta: $10 per square foot; affordable but prone to cracking.
+- Clay/Terracotta: $10 per square foot; cheap, but it cracks more easily.

-- Aluminum Kits: $300 per kit; suitable for gas appliances but less durable for wood-burning systems.
+- Aluminum Kits: $300 per kit; fine for gas appliances but not great for wood-burning systems.

-- Installation Costs: $250–$350 per linear foot, depending on the material and chimney height.
+- Installation Costs: $250–$350 per linear foot, depending on material and chimney height.

-Stainless steel liners are typical in Colorado due to their ability to withstand freezing temperatures and resist moisture.
+Stainless steel liners are the go-to in Colorado because they shrug off freezing temps and resist moisture.

 Labor Costs